stephanieea/js-assessment/README.md

 The repo includes jQuery, Backbone, Underscore, and RequireJS.
 If there's other stuff you'd find useful, you can put it in the `lib` directory.

-## I want to see the answers!

-First, bear in mind that looking up the answers is going to teach you a whole lot less than you'll learn by working on the tests, even if you occasionally get stuck.
-I'd recommend only looking at the answers once you have the tests passing, to see if there's another way you could have approached the problem.
-When you're ready to look at the answers, you can find them [here](https://github.com/rmurphey/js-assessment-answers); I'll do my best to keep them up to date.

 ## I hate \<some technology you've chosen\>